Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/ Infra Monitoring /Documentation on Alerting rules and process for infra monitoring using Alert Manager/Alerting Rules.md

 Alerting rules in Alert Manager follow a simple yet powerful syntax for defining conditions and thresholds that, when met, generate alerts.
 These rules typically include:

-- **Expression**: A logical expression that evaluates metrics collected by Prometheus.
-It can involve mathematical operations, comparisons, and functions to define conditions for alerting.

 - **Thresholds**: Thresholds define the values or ranges of metrics that trigger alerts.
 These thresholds can be static or dynamic and are crucial for determining the severity of alerts.

 - **Labels and Annotations**: Labels provide metadata to categorize alerts, while annotations offer additional context and information about the alert, such as timestamps, severity levels, or affected components.